-- When Roberts reiterated that he remained stumped, the leaders all stood one by one and bore testimony to the truthfulness of the Book of Mormon (Studies of the Book of Mormon, 20-24).
+- When Roberts reiterated that he remained stumped, the leaders all stood one by one and bore testimony to the truthfulness of the Book of Mormon.

 - Roberts wrote to President Grant after the meeting.
 “I was greatly disappointed over the net results of the discussion.
-There was so much said that was utterly irrelevant, and so little said, if anything at all, that was helpful in the matters at issue that I came away from the conference quite disappointed. …nothing was said that could result to our advantage at all or stand the analysis of enlightened criticism. …hoping for the development of new knowledge, and for new light to fall upon what has already been learned… I cannot be other than painfully conscious of the fact that our means of defense, should we be vigorously attacked, are very inadequate” (Studies of the Book of Mormon, 48-50).
+There was so much said that was utterly irrelevant, and so little said, if anything at all, that was helpful in the matters at issue that I came away from the conference quite disappointed. …nothing was said that could result to our advantage at all or stand the analysis of enlightened criticism. …hoping for the development of new knowledge, and for new light to fall upon what has already been learned… I cannot be other than painfully conscious of the fact that our means of defense, should we be vigorously attacked, are very inadequate.”

 - A committee formed to finalize a response.
 Roberts reported that he had a response which was “an answer that would satisfy people that didn’t think, but a very inadequate answer to a thinking man.”

 - B.H. went on to independently prepare a 400 page study, shifting his position from the Book of Mormon being one of strongest evidences supporting Mormonism, to the one in need of the most bolstering.